brainboxdotcc/DPP/docpages/example_programs/the_basics/checking-member-permissions.md

 });
 ```

-\note When using default permissions you don't necessarily need to check the issuing user for certain permissions in the interaction event as Discord handles all that for you.
+\note When using default permissions you don't necessarily need to check the issuing user for any permissions in the interaction event as Discord handles all that for you.
 But if you'd sleep better...

 ### From Parameters